-SkillShare is a curated platform that allows accepted creators to share their knowledge and get paid for it, YouTube is an open platform that anyone can join and share videos of any kind, and Kajabi is an independent platform that can incorporate online courses directly into your website.
+SkillShare is a curated platform that allows accepted creators to share their knowledge and get paid for it, YouTube is an open platform that anyone can join and share videos of any kind, and Kajabi, Thinkific, and Teachable are independent platforms that can incorporate online courses directly into your website.
 Some artists have gained sponsorships, gotten free art supplies, and made steady incomes by putting out quality content and amassing large followings.

 Teaching classes either in-person or online is another way to attract new fans, make extra income, and help you articulate your process.
 If you’ve ever taught a class you know that you always end up learning from your students, too.

 You don’t have to have a passion for or expertise in marketing to sell art but understanding the value of it will make all the difference in the success of your art business.

 Whatever strategy or strategies you pursue, just remember that success usually doesn’t happen overnight.
 Professional artists are also entrepreneurs and at the heart of every successful art business is a person who is consistently willing to put in the work.
 Many artists who have “made it” say it takes at least three years of doing art full-time to start getting momentum, and then steady effort and output for another decade or more before there is a feeling of financial stability.

 Below is a list of additional resources that will prove invaluable to growing your art business.
 If only they had taught these things in art school (sigh):